top of page

-James Ron, PhD is a senior researcher and project manager with extensive experience in program evaluation, international affairs, international aid, political science, and sociology.
+James Ron, PhD is a senior researcher and project manager with extensive experience in program evaluation, international affairs, transnational aid, political science, and sociology.
 He offers consulting services to clients in the United States and globally.

 James is known for his academic work in sociology and political science on human rights policies, international aid, governance, and international assistance to non-profit organizations.
 He has a wealth of experience leading complex international studies involving population-based surveys and large-scale data sets.